kunukn/nuxt-3-auth0/README.md

 npm run create-env # creates a boilerplate .env file
 # Update the .env file with your Auth0 config data.

-npm run install-mkcert # Done once per OS, skip if has been done for your OS.
+npm run install-mkcert # Done with your normal OS account.
+Done once per OS, skip if has been done for your OS.

+# Works with Bash shell
 npm run create-cert-files-in-folder # Creates the localhost certificates.

+# Ensure your backend is running if API fetch is wanted.

 npm start # Starts the app using https.
+Done with your normal OS account.
 ```

 # Auth setup